 Gender Lens on the Budget 2017/18 (undated) Australia.
 We need something like this to look at the impact of the budget on men (shame this one didn’t address both genders)

-There was a considerable delay in appointing a new Sex Discrimination Commissioner.
-In the interim several articles on the issue emerged, these penned by feminist journalists with notable anti-male credentials (see here and here).
+There was a considerable delay in appointing a new Sex Discrimination Commissioner by the time Kate Jenkins commenced her role.
+In the interim several articles on the topic emerged, these penned by feminist journalists with notable anti-male credentials (see here and here).

 Nothing particularly substantial occurred in relation to gender issues at the Commission during this period of vacuum.
 That which did occur gave no cause for optimism that the AHRC’s anti-male bias had softened with the departure of Ms Broderick.